remeh/meh-old/README.md

         * `:e <filepath>`
     * LSP client for C++ (clangd) and Go (gopls):
         * Go to definition with the `def` command
+        * Display references to a variable / method / ... with `ref` command
     * File opener
         * Fast lookup per directory
         * Filtering while typing